v2ny/nengine/README.md

 ## License

-Xenith Engine is licensed under the **AGPL-3.0**.
+Nengine is licensed under the **AGPL-3.0**.
 For more details, please look at the [LICENSE](LICENSE) file.

 ---

-Xenith Engine is currently in development stage, without any completed features or examples, and not recommended at all for uses other than educational purposes.
+Nengine is currently in development stage, without any completed features or examples, and not recommended at all for uses other than educational purposes.